dataparameters/Ternary-Embedding-Models/README.md

 ## Acknowledgments

-Special thanks to the teams behind [Hugging Face Transformers](https://huggingface.co/), [FAISS](https://github.com/facebookresearch/faiss), and the open datasets used in this project.
+Special thanks to the teams behind [LAMDA](https://www.lamda.nju.edu.cn/MainPage.ashx)), and the open datasets used in this project.